babakfp/babakfp.ir/src/docs/tailwindcss-addons/presets/+page.md

 title: Presets
 ---

-By default, these styles will be added to your tailwind config file.
+These styles will be added to your tailwind config file.

 ```js
 {